Claude Code Tips and Tricks You're Missing

 The git awareness means Claude can reason about your changes in context — not just the current file state, but the delta from your last known-good state.

-9. Error Recovery Is a Skill
+9. Error recovery is a skill

 When Claude Code makes a mistake — and it will — how you recover matters.